DawshErfan/Rock_Papper_Scissor_app_flutter/README.md

 - ** Score Tracking: Keep track of the score to see how many games you have won, lost, or tied.
 - ** Responsive Design: The app is designed to work seamlessly on both Android and iOS devices.

-And a bit shout out to my friend Younes for creating me assets and the pictures for the project so check out his IG: https://www.instagram.com/bettercallyounes/
+And a big shout out to my friend Younes for creating me assets and the pictures for the project so check out his IG: https://www.instagram.com/bettercallyounes/

-Also, stay tuned for more works and projects I'm just getting started :D
+Also, stay tuned for more works and projects I'm just getting started.

 follow my Socials
 https://www.instagram.com/DawshErfan/